wandb/docs/docs/guides/app/features/panels/code.md

 wandb.init(settings=wandb.Settings(code_dir="."))
 ```

-This will capture all python source code files in the current directory and all subdirectories as an [artifact](../../../../ref/python/artifact.md).
+This captures all python source code files in the current directory and all subdirectories as an [artifact](../../../../ref/python/artifact.md).
 For more control over the types and locations of source code files that are saved, see the [reference docs](../../../../ref/python/run.md#log_code).

 ### Set code saving in the UI

 In addition to setting code saving programmatically, you can also toggle this feature in your W&B account Settings.
 Note that this will enable code saving for all teams associated with your account.

-> By default, code saving for all teams is turned off.
+> By default, W&B disables code saving for all teams.

 1. Log in to your W&B account.
 2. Go to **Settings** > **Privacy**.